dlspano/ansible-tripleo/README.md

 # Why am I doing this?
-I found a lot of documentation and automation for doing virtualized POC-like deployments via RDO, etc, but not a lot for running vanilla TripleO on baremetal a "production-like" environment.
+I found a lot of documentation and automation for doing virtualized POC-like deployments via RDO, etc, but not a lot for running vanilla TripleO on baremetal in a "production-like" environment.

 I am currently battle-testing these playbooks against a baremetal environment where I work in our non-prod environment.